Wednesday, October 6, 2010

 ** "Nonviolence is the first article of my faith."

+In some religions, a heaven is promised as an afterlife to those who have led "good" lives, and minor sins may be forgiven by God.
+Some spiritual agnostics believe that this kind of reward is only experienced on Earth in the form of a clear conscience.
 Of course, other spiritual agnostics do believe in an afterlife.
-However, the bottom line is that either way, a clear conscience is the reward to those who are satisfied with their lives.
-In other words, it really doesn't matter whether the individual believes in an afterlife or not.
+However, the bottom line is that either way, a clear conscience is a satisfying reward to those who are satisfied with their lives.
+It really doesn't matter whether the individual believes in an afterlife or not.

-Belief is Nothing
+Belief is Irrelevant

 Spiritual agnostics tend to think that beliefs about the divine are unimportant and irrelevant to real life.
 Rather, the actions are what count.